-BBA 3050 MANAGEMENT AND ORGANIZATIONAL BEHAVIOR
+BBA 3051 MANAGEMENT AND ORGANIZATIONAL BEHAVIOR

 This course provides a strong conceptual framework for the studying, understanding, and application of behavioral concepts related to motivation, leadership, work groups, and communication.
 While advancing the concepts learned in Principles of Management, it emphasizes contemporary perspectives on research-based topics in organizational management and behavior.
 Real world applications and examples reinforce student understanding of organizational behavior issues.
-Prerequisite: Permission of Dean or Chair
+Prerequisite: BUS 2371 with a grade of C or better

-BBA 3080 MANAGING BUSINESS ETHICS
+BBA 3081 BUSINESS ETHICS

 This course is an issue-oriented study into normative ethical conduct with an emphasis on the constantly changing business environment.
-This course fulfills the Writing Across the Curriculum Requirement for a Writing in the Discipline Course.